narwood/ramgistration/README.md

 ```

 ## 2. Website Design
-Wireframed and developped a protype website for a final submission.
+Wireframed and developped a protype website in Adobe XD for a final submission.

 https://xd.adobe.com/view/9c9732e9-0f59-4be7-8945-85cb2d86df11-c9c4/